 If that happens, we may hide or delete the comment, block the account that it's come from and/or report it to the social media platform and the police.
 In certain cases, the police may ask for copies of the posts.
 If posts are threatening, libellous or defamatory we always report these.

 We will take action when a post contains, in any format including text, picture, video, audio or hyperlinks, any of the following:

 - Hateful or discriminatory comments including references to race, sexual orientation, disability, abuse, mental or physical diagnosis, social and or financial status, ethnicity

 - Profane, defamatory, offensive or violent language, incitement to cause violence

 - Is abusive towards people who use services, members of staff or the public

-- Contains links to material that would be upsetting to people who use services
+- Links to material that would be upsetting to people who use services

 - Discusses illegal activity

 We'll always message users who we've taken any action against to explain our reasons.

 If you have any questions, please get in touch by emailing firstname.lastname@example.org